rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

 	 - incured monitary cost from CloudBees licening and support
  - The current CI is very customized making it non-intuative, especially to new engineers

+Enginers spend time troubleshooting build server over build:
  - Teams are quick to blame build server over investigating the build itself.

 # Business Outcome

  - Reduce cycletime (with more focus on troubleshooting builds over build server)
- - Increase inovation from CI platform team (reduce maintance and support; free to build a better "Space Elevator" ()
+ - Increase inovation from CI platform team (reduce maintance and support; free to build a better "Space Elevator" [ref](https://docs.google.com/presentation/d/17XkhdQtP1ThbOH_C8JYm0Zygsv0bhpPWIjnQX8BMeM4/edit#slide=id.gaad5158c7d_3_244))
  - Decrease in costs  (with enphemeral infrastracture and no vendor licensing)